hn-88/OCVWarp/python/readme.txt

   [remapped][mask_rgb]blend=all_mode=multiply[out]
 " -map "[out]" -map 0:a -c:v hevc_nvenc -c:a copy output.mp4

-TO TEST - with pre-processed mask - even faster -
+With pre-processed mask - "even faster" - 20fps for some parts of the video - but this had the green video output issue.
 --------------------------

 ffmpeg -loop 1 -i weight_alpha_mask.png \